Welcome to Brazen Estates

 Chuck with Emperor of Empathy

-This was the longtime home of Chuck Gillet, where he made many creations of rusty iron and scrap.
+Brazen Estates was the longtime home of Chuck Gillet, where he made many creations of rusty iron and scrap.
 Chuck was an attorney by trade and spent most of his career commuting to San Francisco to work as a regional counsel at Health and Human Services.
-Chuck built the three story water tower you can see from the Glen Ellen Star from recycled wood he took from a water tower a Gilroy farmer no longer needed.
+Chuck built the three story water tower you can see from the Glen Ellen Star (or Google Maps) in the early 80’s out of recycled wood he harvested from a water tower a Gilroy farmer wanted torn down.

 Chuck wrote many columns for the Kenwood Press, and was good friends with another frequent contributor, Jim Shere.